hugoocoto/vicel/docs/vicel_reference.typ

   [sum(A0,A1)],
   table.hline(),
   [Todo: expand formula reference], [], [],
-),
+)

 === Advanced write: write and move
 There is a builtin feature to automatically move before insert text.
 It is useful if you need to input a big amount of data in a given direction.
-The idea is to prefix the following commands with a number, to do it for a given number of times.
+The idea is to prefix the following commands with a number, to do it for a given amount of times.

 #table(
   columns: 2,